mysmartblinds/mysmartblinds/README.md

 ## Extras

-- Easy adapt with any blind system
+- Easy to adapt with any blind system

 ## Whats needed?